The Nest

 woman in a balcony in NYCWhile this isn’t technically a “closing cost,” it is certainly something you must consider.
 If you sell your primary residence, have lived there for two years or more (out of the last five years), and are married, you can typically exclude the first $500,000 in capital gains and take them tax-free.
 If you are single, it would be only $250,000.

-Don’t forget all the closing costs you paid when you bought your home, and also, be sure to tell your accountant about all the work and improvements you made along the way.
+Remember all the closing costs you paid when you bought your home, and be sure to tell your accountant about all the work and improvements you made along the way.

 Sellers can reduce those closing costs: transfer taxes are unavoidable, but commission costs are not.

 NestApple ads with Cashback to reduce Closing Costs in NYCAt 5-6% of the home price, commissions are the highest NYC condo and coop closing costs for NYC sellers that you can control.
-For example, sellers with NestApple, pay only 1.5% listing agent commission, allowing them to save up to 4.5% versus traditional brokers.
+For example, NestApple sellers pay only 1.5% listing agent commission, allowing them to save up to 4.5% compared to traditional brokers.

-If a buyer comes without a broker, sellers pay only the 1.5% NestApple commission: a significant difference between NestApple versus traditional brokers.
+If a buyer comes without a broker, sellers pay only the 1.5% NestApple commission, a significant difference between NestApple and traditional brokers.

-Our advice to you regarding seller closing costs is to control what you can.
+Our advice regarding seller closing costs is to control what you can, such as a seller concession or rebate.
 If you have specific questions about your home, contact the NestApple agent for advice.
-In any case, we recommend you run your transaction through our NestApple closing cost calculator NYC.
+In any case, we recommend running your transaction through our NestApple closing cost calculator in NYC.

 Written By: Georges Benoliel